How to Start a Home-Based Business in the Philippines

 A home-based business can also be a side hustle that eventually grows into a full-time venture.
 Whether it’s crafting handmade items or managing an online shop, this setup empowers Filipinos to work smarter and live better, with full control over their work-life balance.

-Why Start a Home-Based Business in the Philippines?
+1. 4 Reasons to Start a Home-Based Business in the Philippines

 The Philippines offers an ideal environment for home-based businesses due to low barriers to entry and growing digital access.
 Many Filipinos now earn from home by using available tools skills and online platforms that support small businesses and independent entrepreneurs across the country.